Robin Betancourth: Club career

-Betancourth captured the Apertura 2012 scoring title the same day he turned 21 years old, capping off a 13 goal season.
+Betancourth captured the Apertura 2012 scoring title the same day he turned 21 years old, capping off a 13-goal season.

 He finished the 2012 Apertura/Clausura with 20 goals in 38 appearances.

+Comunicaciones

+On 24 May 2018, Betancourth confirmed that he had officially signed for Comunicaciones.

+On 6 January 2020, Betancourth confirmed on social media that he would no longer continue with Comunicaciones.

+Antigua

+Few days after departing from Comunicaciones, Antigua announced they had signed Betancourth.

+Atlético Mictlán

+On 11 June 2025, it was confirmed that Betancourth would join newly promoted Atlético Mictlán.

 International career

 Robin Betancourth has represented Guatemala at the U20 and Senior level.
 He made his national team debut for the senior national team a friendly against Panama on 10 January 2013.